emelieasbrink/beveragebot/README.md

 To demo the bartender run:
 `python main.py`

-**Before running file** Make sure that you set the correct ip adress in the main.py file and the interaction/script.py file.
+**Before running the main file** Make sure that you set the correct ip adress in the main.py file and the interaction/script.py file.
 Also start furhat.

 **Note** To be able to run all files in this directory the DiffusionFER dataset and the MultiEmoVA dataset need to be added to the top folder.
 To demo the bartender this is not needed.